 The One Miller team understands that additive and subtractive manufacturing must work in unison to be effective.
 When it comes to fabrication technologies, one size does not fit all because each method contains its own set of benefits and limitations.

 Since additive manufacturing is much more versatile, the designs for the parts have almost no limitations.
 Here at Miller 3D, we can create parts that are much lighter, but just as strong as their machined counterparts.
 In addition, 3D printing is great for highly detailed, intricate designs.
-The engineer can also customize each part of the low volume production run as needed.
-Utilizing 3D part manufacturing methods for prototyping and low volume production also increases cost and time efficiency when compared to traditional manufacturing.
-In addition, there is very minimal material waste and the post-production inspection methods are much more advanced.
+With custom 3D printing services, the engineer can make adjustments on the low volume production runs as needed to increase cost and time efficiency compared to traditional manufacturing.
+In addition, 3D prototypes contract manufacturing services offer very minimal material waste and great post-production inspection methods.

-When it comes to production in large volumes, subtractive manufacturing is the favorable method.
+When it comes to production in large volumes, subtractive manufacturing is currently the favorable method for most applications.
 The parts come out stronger than with 3D printing because the original integrity of the material is preserved.
 As a result, the overall quality of the build is higher.
 Commonplace subtractive manufacturing methods, such as CNC machining also does not leave behind any visible layer lines.
 So, the parts require little to no post-processing.

 The One Miller Team Advantage to Additive and Subtractive Manufacturing